andresmunozit/industrial-monitor-api/README.md

 /api/v1/admin/users?filter[email][$regex]=office.com&filter[role]=user
 ```

 If no filter is provided, no data will be filtered (in this case the application would return all the users).
-If

 ### Sort
 Sorting can be done using `-1` for descending order and `1` for ascending order, if any other value is provided it'll be ignored.